RaengC/calmr-app/README.md

 * Diary Capacity
 * Chat functionality with other users

+### Accessibilty
+* Core for us was accessibility on our site, at the time of typing this our Lighthouse accessibility rating was 87%.
+There is room for improvement here.

 ## Database
 Ruby on Rails used as database: [Rails database](https://github.com/lightgreener/calmr)
 ## Technology Utilised